Systemic-Labs/Perfect-Stack/README.md

 ### `A precise developer tech guide` + `Awesome-list of recommendations`

-- This document covers information for best practices, libs, tech stack, platforms, tools,...
+- This article covers about: `best practices` + `awesome list of`: libs, tech stack, platforms, tools...
-- The multiple options in each category, are for you to decide based on your goals.(compare X vs Y, pros/cons, use-case)
+- The multiple options are for you to decide based on your goals.(compare X vs Y, pros/cons, use-case..)
-- Recommendations made based on various factors, using or try/test some items and compared reviews of experts in the field.
+- Recommendations made based on various factors summary, by comparing reviews of few expert on the field.
-> Decisions have long-term impacts.
+> Decisions have long-term impact.
 Dev-stack/toolchain + working method/strategy impacts your progress.
 > Making right choices early on, increase success and progress chances, self-respecting your skills.
 > Nothing's perfect, yet better options/methods improves DX, workflow, structure, progress, efficiency.